anthonyabeo/gosh/README.md

 # GoSH
-A simple implementation of a [POSIX](https://en.wikipedia.org/wiki/POSIX) compliant UNIX shell.
+A simple implementation of a UNIX shell.

 ## Requirements
 You need Golang version >= 1.16 installed on your system.
 You can install one for your platform [here](https://golang.org/dl/).